nyu-mll/jiant/README.md

 You should also set ``data_dir`` and  ``word_embs_file`` options to point to the directories containing the data (e.g. the output of the ``download_glue_data`` script) and word embeddings (optional, not needed when using ELMo, see later sections) respectively.

-To force rereading and reloading of the tasks, perhaps because you changed the format or preprocessing of a task, use the option ``reload_tasks = 1``.
+To force rereading and reloading of the tasks, perhaps because you changed the format or preprocessing of a task, delete the objects in the directories named for the tasks (e.g., `QQP/`) or use the option ``reload_tasks = 1``.

-To force rebuilding of the vocabulary, perhaps because you want to include vocabulary for more tasks, use the option ``reload_vocab = 1``.
+To force rebuilding of the vocabulary, perhaps because you want to include vocabulary for more tasks, delete the objects in `vocab/` or use the option ``reload_vocab = 1``.

-To force reindexing of a task's data, use the option ``reload_index = 1`` and set ``reindex_tasks`` to the names of the tasks to be reindexed, e.g. ``reindex_tasks="sst,mnli"``.
+To force reindexing of a task's data, delete some or all of the objects in `preproc/` or use the option ``reload_index = 1`` and set ``reindex_tasks`` to the names of the tasks to be reindexed, e.g. ``reindex_tasks=\"sst,mnli\"``.
+You should do this whenever you rebuild the task objects or vocabularies.

 ### Command-Line Options

 All model configuration is handled through the config file system and the `--overrides` flag, but there are also a few command-line arguments that control the behavior of `main.py`.
 In particular:

-`--tensorboard` (or `-t`): use this to run a Tensorboard server while the trainer is running, serving on the port specified by `--tensorboard_port` (default is `6006`).
+`--tensorboard` (or `-t`): use this to run a [Tensorboard](https://www.tensorflow.org/guide/summaries_and_tensorboard) server while the trainer is running, serving on the port specified by `--tensorboard_port` (default is `6006`).

 The trainer will write event data even if this flag is not used, and you can run Tensorboard separately as:
 ```
 tensorboard --logdir <exp_dir>/<run_name>/tensorboard
 ```

 `--notify <email_address>`: use this to enable notification emails via [SendGrid](https://sendgrid.com/).
-You'll need to make an account, install the library with `pip install sendgrid`, and set the `SENDGRID_API_KEY` environment variable to contain the (text of) the client secret.
+You'll need to make an account and set the `SENDGRID_API_KEY` environment variable to contain the (text of) the client secret key.

 `--remote_log` (or `-r`): use this to enable remote logging via Google Stackdriver.
-This works out-of-the-box if you're running on a Google Cloud Compute instance.
-If on another machine, you can set up credentials and set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable; see [Stackdriver Logging Client Libraries](https://cloud.google.com/logging/docs/reference/libraries#client-libraries-usage-python).
+You can set up credentials and set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable; see [Stackdriver Logging Client Libraries](https://cloud.google.com/logging/docs/reference/libraries#client-libraries-usage-python).

 ## Model

 The core model is a shared BiLSTM with task-specific components.
 When a language modeling objective is included in the set of training tasks, we use a bidirectional language model for all tasks, which is constructed to avoid cheating on the language modeling tasks.

-We also include an experimental, untested option to use a shared [Transformer](https://arxiv.org/abs/1706.03762) in place of the shared BiLSTM by setting ``sent_enc = transformer``.
+We also include an experimental option to use a shared [Transformer](https://arxiv.org/abs/1706.03762) in place of the shared BiLSTM by setting ``sent_enc = transformer``.
 When using a Transformer, we use the [Noam learning rate scheduler](https://github.com/allenai/allennlp/blob/master/allennlp/training/learning_rate_schedulers.py#L84), as that seems important to training the Transformer thoroughly.

 Task-specific components include logistic regression and multi-layer perceptron for classification and regression tasks, and an RNN decoder with attention for sequence transduction tasks.
 To see the full set of available params, see [config/defaults.conf](config/defaults.conf).
 For a list of options affecting the execution pipeline (which configuration file to use, whether to enable remote logging or tensorboard, etc.), see the arguments section in [main.py](main.py).